joannahuadu/radiation-error-emulator/libREMU/README.md

 Note that the hardware platform is supposed to be matched with your DRAM configurations.
 Currently *mem_utils.h* is specified to [LPDDR4-config.cfg](./configs/LPDDR4-config.cfg), and the interface for other configurations is to be released.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Third-Party Libraries

+This project makes use of the following third-party library:

+- **ramulator** - Licensed under the MIT License.
+See [ramulator](https://github.com/CMU-SAFARI/ramulator) for more details.